-This simple appetizer recipe is very delicious and perfect for an Open House party; it will stay warm and creamy for about 4 hours.
-Crockpot Beer Cheese Dip can be made with real beer or non-alcoholic beer; it will be delicious either way.
+This simple appetizer recipe is very delicious and perfect for an open house or game day party; it will stay warm and creamy for about four hours.
+Crockpot beer cheese dip can be made with real beer or non-alcoholic beer; it will be delicious either way.

 The key to this recipe is you must use processed cheese loaf, not the real shredded cheese you may be used to.
-The real stuff will just not melt as well, and the result will be stringy and may separate; not what you want!
-There are several flavors of this processed cheese; you can buy mild, or plain, or buy it with jalapeños or spices added if that's what you like.
+The real stuff will just not melt as well and the result will be stringy and separated cheese.
+There are several flavors of this processed cheese; you can buy mild or plain, or buy it with jalapeños or spices added if that's what you like.

 1/2 cup beer

 1/4 teaspoon Tabasco sauce

-- 1 pound process cheese spread loaf (cut into cubes)
+- 1 pound processed cheese spread loaf (cut into cubes)